-I work at a small, scrappy startup that makes accounting software for small businesses.
+I work at a small, scrappy startup that makes diagramming software.
 We’re growing fast, which is wonderful but also painful.
 Right now we spend a large chunk of our time screening and interviewing people.
 Once we manage to hire the right person, we’re tasked with figuring out a suitable place to put him or her.

 To save on overhead we take the Aladdin’s genie approach to office space—phenomenal cosmic power, in an itty bitty living space.

 When we hire someone new, we want to make sure that they are comfortable while still making the best use of our space.
 Often, adding just a couple more people requires us to rearrange completely.

 Unfortunately, hiring a space planner at our level of operation is a non-starter.
 That said, I’ve found Lucidchart to be an effective floor planning alternative that allows me to do all the space planning myself.

 Here are three tips for getting started with Lucidchart’s floor plan shape library.

 Pay attention to scale

 When you plan an office space with Lucidchart, you aren’t spitballing something that might work.
 You can set the exact scale that you are working with and make sure that your space, furniture, walls, windows and doors are all accurate.

 I’m the kind of person that likes to iterate until something is right.
 However, if you iterate in the physical world you end up wasting a lot of time trying to figure out how many powerstrips you will need to buy for a given arrangement of desks based on where the outlets are.
 Space planning is a team sport in which the more people who are involved, the more likely everyone is going to lose . . . their minds.